 Housing & Dining

-UMass Boston’s First Residence Halls are Coming in Fall 2018!
+UMass Boston’s First Residence Halls Are Now Open!

-- When the university opens its first 1,045-bed residence halls for freshmen, the entire campus will benefit from new indoor and outdoor student spaces, study lounges, and a new dining facility.
+The dorms include 1,045 beds for freshmen, indoor and outdoor student spaces, study lounges, and a dining facility.

 Many UMass Boston students live in apartments next to the campus.
 Thousands more live just a few subway stops away.

-- Find a Roommate by creating a profile on our Roommate Matching Program (umb.edu email required) or by posting on OSH's Facebook page
+- Find a roommate by creating a profile with our Roommate Matching Program (umb.edu email required) or by posting on the Office of Student Housing’s Facebook page

 - Locate affordable housing that meets your needs